akamai/terraform-provider-akamai/docs/guides/akamai_provider_auth.md

 ## Get authenticated

-The permissions you need for the Akamai Terraform Provider depends on the subset of Akamai resources and data sources you'll use.
+The permissions you need for the Akamai Provider depends on the subset of Akamai resources and data sources you'll use.
 Without these permissions, your Terraform configurations won't execute.